 Head Start of Lane County classroom staff will follow procedures which allow for safe and timely administration of medications that have been prescribed by a Physician or Nurse Practitioner.* Medication administration will occur only after reasonable attempts have been made to schedule the medication outside of classroom hours.

 - The Regional Manager (RM) will be notified whenever a parent requests that a medication be given in the classroom.
 The RM will then designate the staff member(s) who will be responsible for administering the medication in the classroom.
-If the RM determines that staff members are not adequately prepared to administer medication safely, the RM and the Health Consultant will develop a formal plan to insure that the medication can be administered safely and appropriately.
-(Substitute teachers will never administer medications.
+If the RM determines that staff members are not adequately prepared to administer medication safely, the RM and the Health/ Safety Consultant (HSC) will develop a formal plan to insure that the medication can be administered safely and appropriately.
+Substitute teachers will never administer medications.

 - The Designated Staff Member (DSM) will have the parent fill out the Parent Permission Form.
 They will work together to transfer information from the prescription bottle onto the Medication Administration Flow Sheet.
-(Copy to Health Consultant as soon as possible so that notes can be entered into WebCAF).
+(Copy to HSC as soon as possible so that notes can be entered into Child Plus).

 - Medication will be kept in a locked container in the First Aid Backpack or be stored in a locked drawer or cupboard.
 Medication that requires refrigeration will be kept in a locked container in the site refrigerator. **